 A Certain Ratio \ liner notes

 The next proper A Certain Ratio record was the epochal Shack Up, released by Factory Benelux in July 1980.
-Recorded for just £50, the single still managed to dent the Billboard disco chart in the USA.
-Antilles/Island expressed interest in signing the band, who were also invited to record with Grace Jones, though Ratio elected to remain with Factory and Wilson.
+Recorded for just £50, the single managed to dent the Billboard disco chart in the USA.
+Antilles/Island expressed interest in signing the band, who were also invited to record with Grace Jones, but ultimately Ratio elected to remain with Factory and Wilson.
 In September ACR completed a short American tour with nascent New Order, and collected an extra vocalist in Martha 'Tilly' Tilson.
-Debut album To Each was recorded in East Orange, New Jersey, and completed by Hannett at Strawberry in Stockport.
+Debut album To Each... was recorded in East Orange, New Jersey, and completed by Hannett at Strawberry in Stockport.

 Ratio's third single was the astonishing 12" EP Flight, released in October 1980.
 Hypnotic, transcendental funk, all three tracks marked ACR as artistic equals of Joy Division.
 The subsequent live album Live 1980 captures the group at a key point in their development, performing a tight set at the tiny Vera venue at Groningen, in the north of Holland, on the night of 26 October.
 The show was part of a short Factory package tour of Holland, Belgium and Germany shared with Section 25, as well as The Names and Durutti Column on select dates.
 Ratio's atypical set betrays a niggling dissatisfaction with playing the same set night after night.
 Indeed in August ACR had confessed to Paul Morley in NME: "We're not as enthusiastic about what we do as we were at the start.
 We still like what we're playing, but we play it all the time.
 We've been on the road for two years now.
 It doesn't make a difference when you're playing the same old things over and over again.
 We're in a dilemma at the moment."